 The SIRWCD work center monitors and records the total rainfall the District receives throughout the year.
-For the twelve month period from September 2015 through August 2016, the District received 68.38 inches of rainfall.
+For the twelve month period from September 2016 through August 2017, the District received 54.05 inches of rainfall.
 The District's historical monthly rainfall data dating back to 1987 as well as the calculated monthly average rainfall is illustrated in Table 1.
-The average annual rainfall for SIRWCD is 65.22 inches.
-The 2015-2016 year rainfall was higher than the historical rainfall average within the District.
+The average annual rainfall for SIRWCD is 64.85 inches.
+The 2016-2017 year rainfall was more than ten (10) inches lower than the historical rainfall average within the District.
 Historical rainfall data obtained by LRD, the Town of Jupiter Water Department (TOJ), and the SFWMD is shown below in Tables 2, 3, and 4, respectively.

-The 2015-2016 monthly rainfall data from SIRWCD, LRD, and TOJ have been averaged to determine the rainfall for an area referred to as North County.
-The average total year rainfall in North County from September 2015 to August 2016 was 69.92 inches.
+The 2016-2017 monthly rainfall data from SIRWCD, LRD, and TOJ have been averaged to determine the rainfall for an area referred to as North County.
+The average total year rainfall in North County from September 2016 to August 2017 was 51.83 inches.
 The North County Averages can be found in Table 5.

 The SFWMD data represents the historical averages of numerous rainfall measuring stations throughout Palm Beach County.
-Table 6 and Figure 15 compare the rainfall data from 2015-2016 SIRWCD, the 30 year SFWMD average, and the 2015-2016 North County average.
-The cumulative rainfall for 2015-2016 SIRWCD, the 30 year SFWMD average, and the North County average are shown in Table 7 and Figure 16.
+Table 6 and Figure 16 compare the rainfall data from 2016-2017 SIRWCD, the 30 year SFWMD average, and the 2015-2016 North County average.
+The cumulative rainfall for 2015-2016 SIRWCD, the 30 year SFWMD average, and the North County average are shown in Table 7 and Figure 17.